mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-05.md

 You should complete the following tasks
 - Deploy CosmosDb by using this [script](./Resources/Challenge-05/DeployCosmosDb.ps1)
-- Assign RBAC data plane permissions on CosmosDB
+- Assign RBAC data plane permissions on CosmosDB as shown [here](./Resources/Challenge-05/src)
-- Open the solution in Visual Studio or Visual Studio code located [here](./Resources/Challenge-05/src) and make any necessary changes
+- Open the solution in Visual Studio or Visual Studio code located [here](./Resources/Challenge-05/AssignRoleDefinition.ps1) and make any necessary changes

 ## Success Criteria
+- Demonstrate that you have created the Cosmos DB database
+- Demonstrate that you push the sample data into Cosmos DB
+- Demonstrate that you vectorize the sample data into Cosmos DB.
+- Demonstrate that you can ask questions on recipes and get responses on your own data stored in Cosmos DB
+- Explain to your coach the main differences of Azure AI Search and CosmosDB used as vector Database

 ## Learning Resources
 - [Retrieval Augmented Generation in Azure Cosmos DB | Microsoft Learn](https://learn.microsoft.com/en-us/azure/cosmos-db/gen-ai/rag)